taskflow/taskflow/doc/cookbook/parallel_for.md

 Cpp-Taskflow has a STL-style method `parallel_for` that takes a range of items and applies a callable to each of the item in parallel.
-The method constructs a sub-graph representing this workload and returns a task pair as synchronization points.
+The method constructs a sub-graph representing this workload and returns a task pair as two synchronization points to this task pattern.

 ```cpp
  1:   tf::Taskflow tf(4);